 Show All Answers

-Jefferson County's geographic makeup means that there is high risk of wildfire, especially during dry spells.
-Forest management is a crucial step to protect your home and the entire county from devastating wildfire.
-Forestry services for landowners may be found from Jefferson Conservation District and the Colorado State Forest Service.
-In some cases, both agencies offer similar services.
-Jefferson Conservation District (JCD) provides conservation planning and implementation services to private landowners interested in forest restoration, wildlife habitat, wildfire mitigation/fuel reduction, and overall forest ecosystem health (for single or multi-landowner projects greater than 40 acres).
-JCD can help search for funding assistance and coordinate professional forestry contractors where appropriate.
-Services are provided in partnership with NRCS (Natural Resources Conservation Service).
+Jefferson County's forested landscape means that there is high risk of wildfire, especially during dry spells.
+Forest management is a crucial step to protect your home, your forest, and the entire county from devastating wildfire.
+Forestry services for landowners may be found from Jefferson Conservation District (JCD) and the Colorado State Forest Service (CSFS).
+Both agencies provide technical assistance in relation to forest restoration, wildlife habitat, wildfire mitigation/fuel reduction, and overall forest ecosystem health.
+For certain projects, funding assistance and coordination of professional forestry contractors may be available.

-The Colorado State Forest Service provides services including forest-agriculture, Forest Legacy Program, Forest Restoration & Wildfire Risk Mitigation Grant Program, Forest Stewardship Program, Homesite Assessments, Tree Farm Program.
+The Colorado State Forest Service programs include the Forest Ag Program, Forest Legacy Program, Forest Restoration & Wildfire Risk Mitigation Grant Program, Forest Stewardship Program, Homesite Assessments, Tree Farm Program.
+CSFS also maintains a list of private consulting foresters; contact the Golden office for more information.

 Additional educational and informational resources about forest management are available from CSU Extension’s Natural Resources program.